-Flexible working is undoubtedly the employment buzz-phrase of 2017.
-Experts claim demand has now reached a tipping point as employees seek a greater sense of control over their working lives.
+Flexible working is undoubtedly the current employment buzz-phrase.
+Experts claim demand has now reached a tipping point as employees seek a greater sense of control over their working lives and a desire to reap the benefits of flexible working.
 There are currently around a third of UK employees with the ability to either work at different times, or in different locations.
-Those who have experienced all or some variation to their hours, shift patterns or location are regularly reported as feeling more trusted and happier at work, enjoying better health and wellbeing and having an overall improved work life balance.
-These outcomes are a consequence of factors such as a fewer distractions, reduced travelling times, and the ability - through having more time during their day - to eat healthily as well as exercise.
+Those who have experienced all or some variation to their hours, shift patterns or location are regularly reported as benefitting from feeling more trusted and happier at work, enjoying better health and wellbeing and having an overall improved work life balance.
+These outcomes are a consequence of factors such as fewer distractions, reduced travelling times, and the ability - through having more time during their day - to eat healthily as well as exercise.

-Companies too, that have conceded to workers’ calls for greater ownership of the working day say they experience increased productivity and better overall engagement; in addition to talent attraction successes, higher staff retention, reduced absenteeism and improved customer service and innovation.
+Companies too, that have conceded to workers’ calls for greater ownership of the working day say they experience numerous benefits of flexible working including increased productivity and better overall engagement; in addition to talent attraction successes, higher staff retention, reduced absenteeism and improved customer service and innovation.

 Such is the compelling case for flexible working, that in 2014 the right to request it was extended to include all UK employees, whereas previously only those with childcare or other caring responsibilities were eligible.
 The law stipulates that each request must be dealt with on an individual case by case basis.
 It is then at the employers’ discretion whether to accept the request.
 Almost three years since regulations were introduced, however, and even though studies consistently demonstrate that demand is higher than ever, the increase in the number of people making requests has been relatively small.

 What does this mean?
-Could it be that employees don’t expect to get their requests accepted?
+Could it be that employees don’t expect to get their requests accepted, regardless of the benefits of flexible working?
 Or maybe it’s that they’re are not satisfied with the arrangements offered and therefore don’t bother asking for changes they deem to be unbefitting of their needs?

 Let’s deal with rejection first.
 The law provides seven categories which allow employers to reject requests for flexible working.
 They include factors such as an inability to meet the burden of additional costs, to reorganise work or recruit cover; or a fear that customer needs will not be met if changes are made.
 These perceived issues are linked to various assumed barriers to implementing flexible working.